SkillBeatsAll/itpat-2022/README.md

-IT Practical Assessment Task - 2022
+IT Practical Assessment Task - 2022 _Grade 11_
 =================================================

 This PAT focuses on code generation, and was graded 130/130 (100%).
 The PAT, coded in Delphi (Pascal) is complete with comments, quality code, a help-file, and more.